iDiv Summer School 2018 – Ecological Theory and Modelling for the Biodiversity Crisis

 - The biodiversity footprint of nations and tipping points in social-ecological systems.

-The programme of the summer school consists of:
+The programme of the summer school will consist of:

 - Keynote lectures